 Enter the simply named “SUB” series – a lineup of four models with varying woofer sizes that might be the best boom for your buck available.

 |Response Range||40 - 140 Hz||30 - 140||25 - 140||23 - 140|

 |Warranty||5 years||(<-- same)||(<-- same)||(<-- same)|

+How Does it Sound?
 Review and Discussion

-With budget speakers you’re pretty happy if you can find something where two out of these three are the highest available, but from what we’ve seen, each of these Dayton subwoofers are unbeaten in all three of these primary specs.
+Once you control for price, there are three primarily important subwoofer specs: power output, response range, and driver size.
+With budget speakers you’re pretty happy if you can find something where two out of these three are the best available, but from what we’ve seen, each of these Dayton subwoofers are unbeaten in all three of these primary specs.
 Adding to that, Dayton is one of only two companies that we’ve seen that has a full five year warranty on their subwoofers that includes electronics.

-And what about any viable competition?
-Well, the BIC America F12 (reviewed here) is equally excellent for the price, and also has that really cool metallic driver design if that’s something you like enough to consider, but is just barely inched out spec wise by both the Sub-1200 and Sub-1500.
+The popular BIC America F12 is equally excellent for the price, and also has that really cool metallic driver design if that’s something you like enough to consider, but is just barely inched out spec wise by both the Sub-1200 and Sub-1500.
 Any of the three are great choices honestly, and we’d say the best pick might just depend on whatever’s the best deal at the time.